 Are you a healthcare provider?
 If you share medical data with other healthcare providers, this must be done electronically (via the internet) and not via, for example, paper, fax, or DVDs.
 The goal is to prevent mistakes and improve communication.

-- Agreements will be made about language requirements and the use of the same technical terms.
+- Agreements will be made about language requirements and the use of the same professional terms.

 - The systems that healthcare providers use to exchange data must communicate better with each other.